Syrinx aruanus: Description

 This is the largest recent (as opposed to fossil) shelled gastropod, and the largest shelled gastropod by weight.
 (However, the largest shell-less gastropod or slug is Aplysia vaccaria, a giant sea hare known as the California black sea hare.
 The largest A. vaccaria has been measured at 99 cm in length and weighing in at almost 14 kg).
 An extremely large species of fossil gastropod is Campanile giganteum.

-The overall height (also known as length) of the shell of S. aruanus is up to 91 cm (see also Hawaiian Shell News, 1982).
-The weight of the shell is about 1800 g.
+The overall height (also known as length) of the shell of S. aruanus is up to 72 cm.

+The maximum known size of the shell has been widely reported as 91 cm, however, this has been corrected in a number of publications including the article "Sizing ocean giants: patterns of intraspecific size variation in marine megafauna" where the authors reported the following: "Taylor & Glover (2003) reported that largest specimen was 91 cm in length and referenced a 1982 issue of Hawaiian Shell News (Issue 7, pg.
+12).
+A photograph shows club member Don Pisor and children holding the specimen, with the caption stating the specimen was 36 inches (91.4 cm).
+However, the record holder for the largest S. aruanus ascribed by the Registry of World Record Size Shells places the maximum length at 72.2 cm.
+This specimen is also attributed to Don Pisor and was recorded in 1979.
+We have learned that these specimens are the same individual and the correct measurement is 72.2 cm (D Pisor, pers. obs., 2014)".
+It is also of some note that this exact same specimen has been listed as 72.2 cm (Wagner and Abbott's World Size Records, 1990 edition), 772mm (Registry of World Record Size Shells) and 76.2 cm (signage by the actual record shell on display in the Houston Museum of Natural Science).
 The shell is usually pale apricot in color, however in life it is covered by thick brown or grey periostracum.
 The shell color can fade to a creamy yellow.
 The whole shell has a spindle-like shape.
 The spire of the shell is high.
 The whorls usually have a strong keel which can have nodules on it.
 The shell has a long siphonal canal.
 There are no folds on the columella, unlike some other genera within the same family.

 Juvenile shells show a long tower-shaped protoconch or embryonic shell of 5 whorls, which is usually lost in the adult.
 This protoconch is about 2.5 cm long and looks so unlike the adult shell that it was described by George Washington Tryon in 1887 as a different species.

 The weight of the animal (including the shell) can be up to 18 kg (40 lb).
 The radula of this species was described in detail by Wells et al. (2003).